-- strongly agree
+strongly agree

-- agree
+agree

-- disagree
+disagree

-- strongly disagree
+strongly disagree

-- o do not know
+do not know

-Please explain your response (When doing so please set out what you consider to be the most burdensome parts of the current EU consultation process for the stakeholders involved and how the burden could be reduced).

-Question 192: Are there any current conditions attached to the general authorisation for the provision of electronic communications services and networks (as listed in the Annex of the Authorisation Directive and/or specified at national level) which should be revised in order not to hinder the cross-border provision of electronic communications services and networks?

-Please justify your response by indicating, if applicable, which kind of services are most affected.
+orocess could be streamlined in order to reduce the burden for all actors involved? strongly agree agree disagree strongly disagree do not know Please explain your response (When doing so please set out what you consider to be the most burdensome parts of the current EU consultation process for the stakeholders involved and how the burden could be reduced). (continue here if necessary) Question 192: Are there any current conditions attached to the general authorisation for the provision of electronic communications services and networks (as listed in the Annex of the Authorisation Directive and/or specified at national level) which should be revised in order not to hinder the cross-border provision of electronic communications services and networks? yes no do not know Please justify your response by indicating, if applicable, which kind of services are most affected. (continue here if necessary)